 If you want to splurge and treat yourself, book your stay at Shinta Mani Resort, it’s known as the best hotel with the best staff in Siem Reap.

-The option for the hostels fans is Mad Monkey Siem Reap, a great staff, comfy rooms and they do a great work supporting the local community.
-Win win all around.
+The option for the hostels’ fans is Mad Monkey Siem Reap, which has great staff, comfy rooms and they do great work supporting the local community.
+Win-win all around.